Amirlasalle/professional-readme-generator/README.md

-# Amir's Project
+# Professional readme generator

   ## Description:
-  Professional ReadMe generator
+  created a command line application that dynamiically generates a professional README.md file from a user's input

   ### Table of Contents:
   * [Contribution](#contribution)